DataDevoted/SQL-Full-Course/README.md

 ## 🚀 Download

-To download a copy of the FUll Notes :
+To download a copy of the FULL Notes :

 * [Link](https://github.com/DataDevoted/SQL-Full-Course/blob/main/ebook/Introduction%20To%20SQL.pdf)